IPLSplatoon/IPL-Media-Creator/README.md

-# IPL Stream Highlight Creator 🎥
+# IPL Media Creator 🎥
-A Discord bot application that takes a twitch clip link, adds an intro overlay to it, and uploads as a downloadable video to discord.
-Intended to assist creating tournament highlights for IPL's social media pages.
+A Discord bot application that can create downloadable highlights from our livestreams.
+It can also create other graphics quickly.

 #### Required To Run:
 - [Node.js](https://nodejs.org/en/)